Quitch/Queller-AI/README.md

 - Tech
  - Goes T2 as soon as it can afford to
  - Will get orbital as soon as possible on multi-planet systems

-- Turtle
- - More aggressive about teching
- - Requires a bigger advantage before attacking

 ## RECOMMENDED DIFFICULTY